-Off-site provision-when a governing board of a maintained school requires a student o attend another education setting temporarily, to improve their behaviour.
+Off-site provision - when a governing board of a maintained school requires a student o attend another education setting temporarily, to improve their behaviour.

-Parent - any person who has parental responsibility and any person who has care of the child.
+Parent - any person who has parental responsibility and any person who has care of the child as defined under The Children Act 1989 and Education Act 1996.

 Managed move - when a student is transferred to another school permanently.
-All parties, including parents and the admission authority for the new school, should consent before a managed move occurs.
+All parties, including Parents/Carers and the admission authority for the new school, should consent before a managed move occurs.